nikolalsvk/blog/content/blog/four-useful-fzf-tricks-for-your-terminal/index.md

 ~/.fzf/install
 ```

+I found it the most straightforward.
 Or, if you are on macOS and want to skip all the fuss, you can use the following command:

 ```bash
 brew install fzf